GSA/digitalgov.gov/content/news/2020/03/2020-03-24-continuous-learning-for-product-managers.md

 date: 2020-03-24 13:00:00 -0500
 kicker: "18F"
 title: "Continuous Learning for Product Managers"
-deck: "As product managers, we never stop learning because products never stop evolving and changing.
-You need to quickly get up to speed on a product’s technical implementation, design, user research, and business needs."
+deck: "<strong>As product managers, we never stop learning because products never stop evolving and changing.</strong> You need to quickly get up to speed on a product’s technical implementation, design, user research, and business needs."
-summary: "As product managers, we never stop learning because products never stop evolving and changing.
-You need to quickly get up to speed on a product’s technical implementation, design, user research, and business needs."
+summary: "<strong>As product managers, we never stop learning because products never stop evolving and changing.</strong> You need to quickly get up to speed on a product’s technical implementation, design, user research, and business needs."

 # see all topics at https://digital.gov/topics
 topics: